-During 2010, costs incurred in Australia have been limited to geological and geophysical analysis, engineering and analytical evaluations due to suspension of operations during the rainy season; operations will recommence in the third quarter of 2010.
+During 2010, costs incurred in Australia have been limited to geological and geophysical analysis, engineering and analytical evaluations.

-The Company's future capital requirements for Australia will be dependent upon the evaluation of the results of the 2010 work program on the Shenandoah-1 well and the overall Beetaloo Basin Project.
+The Company's 2010 work commitment has been extended to December 31, 2011, and the capital requirements for the balance of 2010 are anticipated to be costs for additional geological and geophysical analysis, engineering and analytical evaluations, and working with the Northern Land Council and Aboriginal Area Protection Agency for site clearances and necessary environmental studies.
+The Company's future capital requirements for 2011 and beyond will be dependent upon the evaluation of the results of the 2011 work program on the Shenandoah-1 well and the overall Beetaloo Basin Project.